Elasticity theory of structuring: Logical investors

 Research in economics and finance is often done in the comfort of fully continuous settings where the tools of calculus are more readily available.
 Although our approach does not need that, it would be easier for us to see the emergence of classical concepts if we present our main arguments in a similar fashion.
 So, substituting Eq.~(\ref{Eq:Fk}) into~(\ref{Eq:ExpectedUtilitySolution}) and writing the result in a fully continuous notation we get\footnote{Discrete treatment is reviewed in Appendix A.}

 We are now in a position to understand the logic of how our investor learns and how this learning process translates into investment decisions.

 The investor needs to learn two kinds of information.
-On the one hand, he needs to learn about the market.
-On the other hand he needs to learn about himself (his preferences and goals).
+On the one hand, they need to learn about the market.
+On the other hand, they need to learn about themselves (their preferences and goals).
 It is a fundamental property of Bayesian learning that, given a set of data, it does not matter in which order the various parts of this data are included in the calculation~\cite{Jaynes_2003}.
-Indeed, conditional probabilities $P(x|A,B)=P(x|B,A)$.
-So we have a lot of freedom how to organize our calculations.
+Indeed, conditional probabilities $P(x|A,B)$ and $P(x|B,A)$ are numerically equal.
+So we have a lot of freedom in how to organize our calculations.

 Great, but how do we start?
 This question is infamous in statistics as the problem of choosing the prior.
 In general, choosing the prior can be very hard and the end solution is often ad-hoc.
 We are lucky, however, to have a natural starting point.
 This is a growth-optimizing investor who chooses $m(x)$ as the prior information on the market.
 Why growth-optimizing?
 Because of the investor equivalence principle.
 Why $m(x)$?
-Because, so far, this is all that we have given him -- the prices $\{p_i\}$ of the securities $\{s_i\}$.
+Because, so far, this is all that we have given them -- the prices $\{p_i\}$ of the securities $\{s_i\}$.
 We emphasize that this is just a starting point of a calculation.

-\lq\lq Unacceptable!" -- some people may say. \lq\lq Indeed!" -- agrees the investor and demands immediate access to the rest of his data.
-He discovers related markets, analyzes historical records.
-At this point he may notice differences in drifts implied by his research and $m(x)$.
-In some such cases, he may want to speak in terms of \lq\lq real" and \lq\lq risk-neutral" worlds to articulate his findings.
-Eventually he stops researching the markets and writes down his believed distribution~$b(x)$.
+The investor is now in a position to include the rest of their data.
+They discover related markets, analyze historical records.
+At this point they may notice differences in drifts implied by their research vs $m(x)$.
+In some such cases, they may want to speak in terms of \lq\lq real" and \lq\lq risk-neutral" worlds to articulate their findings.
+The reader has almost certainly witnessed such conversations in practice.
+Eventually the investor stops researching the markets and writes down their believed distribution~$b(x)$.

 A true growth-optimizing investor would normally stop here and proceed directly to the construction of the payoff via equation~(\ref{Eq:Bayes_GrowthOptimal}), as shown on Figure 1.
-In general, however, the investor might have to process additional information about his personal preferences.
-The investor needs to incorporate this information into the calculation given, of course, what he already included about the market.
+In general, however, the investor might have additional information about their personal preferences.
+The investor needs to incorporate this information into the calculation given, of course, what they already included about the market.
 The investor equivalence principle tells us how we can describe this additional learning step mathematically.